Self-assessment and reporting

 Information and tools to help your organisation assess and report on your protective security capability maturity

-The annual Protective Security Requirements (PSR) capability self-assessment round is now open.
+The annual Protective Security Requirements (PSR) capability self-assessment round for 2024/25 is open.

 Minor updates have been made to the PSR self-assessment report template, including in response to agency feedback.
 These updates are summarised in the template itself, and in the accompanying information sheet.